howieyoung91/vscode-plugin-postfix-completion/README.md

 # FastComplete

-This plugin provides many postfixs of popular languages(e.g. c/cpp, java and so on) so that you can complete code quicklier!
+This plugin provides many postfixs of popular languages(e.g. c/cpp, java and so on) so that you can complete code more quickly!

 ## Features